scality/Zenko/docs/Installation/Installation_Guide.rst

    If the command is successful, the output from Helm is extensive.

-4. To follow how K8s is creating pods required for Zenko, use the command:
+4. To follow how K8s is creating pods required for Zenko, use the command

    ::